 3. Sitolia bridge,

 10. Shooting ball,

 13. Tug of war,

-Some of the indoor games include Pallanguzhi involving beads, Bambaram involving spinning of top, Dhayakattai which is a modified dice game, Aadu puli attam, Nungu vandi and Seechangal.
-Mainstream Games (apart from Athletics, Gymnastics and Swimming) can be divided into three broad categories namely territorial, net/wall and striking & fielding.
+Some of the indoor games include Pallanguzhi involving beads, Bambaram involving spinning of the top, Dhayakattai which is a modified dice game, Aadu puli Uttam, Nungu Vandi and Seechangal.
+Mainstream Games (apart from Athletics, Gymnastics, and Swimming) can be divided into three broad categories namely territorial, net/wall and striking & fielding.

 VI.
 Territorial Games

 Territorial games are those in which two teams compete within an area that offers possibilities for offensive and defensive play.
 The goal is to invade an opponent’s territory to score.
 Scoring is achieved by projecting an object (e.g. a ball) to a specific target, shooting the ball to a target area accurately or moving the ball across an open-ended target (e.g. across a line).
 Suggestive Territorial Games are: